kunhwiko/concepts/how_to_compsci.md

 API
   1) interface that defines interactions between software such as types of calls/requests, how they are made, data formats, conventions
   2) way of communicating between applications
+  3) allows for servers/systems to communicate such that automation is possible
+  4) allows information to be shared as a service

 REST principles
   1) verbs : GET (read), POST (create), PUT/PATCH (update entire/partial), DELETE (delete)